Frequently Asked Questions

-You can pay by Electronic Funds Transfer (EFT) to Skerries Walking Club, Progressive Credit Union, Thomas Hand Street, Skerries, Co.
+You can pay by Electronic Funds Transfer (EFT) to Skerries Walking Club, Progressive Credit Union, Balbriggan, Co.
 Dublin.
-BIC:BLCUIE21 IBAN:IE83BLCU99102411185186 You must include your name in narrative so we know the lodgement is from you.
+BIC:BLCUIE21 IBAN:IE83BLCU99102411185186 You must include your name in the narrative so we know the lodgement is from you.
 If paying by EFT, please email firstname.lastname@example.org when you have made the lodgement.
 The completed membership form can then be scanned and emailed to email@example.com, sent by post or hand delivered.

 If you wish to pay by cheque or money order made payable to Skerries Walking Club, please contact firstname.lastname@example.org to request the postal address to which payment may be sent.